tsamaraes/wca4ej-workshop-mq/README.md

 ### 4. Configure Java21 in Eclipse
-If for some reason Eclipse doesn’t automatically detect your Java 21 installation:
+If for some reason Eclipse doesn’t automatically detect your Java 21 installation, first try restarting it.
+Else:

 - Go to Window > Preferences.
 - Expand the Java section and click on Installed JREs.